VisualCOmputingG1/portafolio/content/home/featured.md

 widget = "featured"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 80  # Order that this section will appear. draft = true # false it if you want a featured section
+headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 170  # Order that this section will appear. draft = true # false it if you want a featured section

 title = "Featured Publications"